-The festival provides chairs, folding stands, five timpani, a bass drum, a tam-tam, piano, and all mallet instruments (no crotales).
+The festival provides chairs, music stands, five timpani, a bass drum, a tam-tam, piano, and all mallet instruments (no crotales).
 Bands must furnish other needed equipment including sticks and mallets.
-If preferred, bands may bring their own equipment.
+In order to facilitate the schedule, we ask that bands use the SEP percussion equipment.
 Please contact Robert Meunier if you have questions about equipment availability.

 It is recommended that bands arrive at Southeast Polk High School one hour prior to scheduled performance times.
-To avoid congestion and unnecessary waiting please do not arrive earlier.
-The high school is located at 7945 Northeast University Avenue in Pleasant Hill, Iowa.
+To avoid congestion and unnecessary waiting it is requested that they do not arrive earlier.
+The high school is located at 7945 NE University Avenue in Pleasant Hill, Iowa.
 Southeast Polk personnel will direct bands to the gymnasium/homeroom and buses to a parking area upon arrival.